 Growth in knowledge is high since we, not the customer, control the technologies we use.
 We constantly update our tools because we audit many customers and, therefore, we must learn the most current and emergent technologies within a very short timeframe.
 The projects are short and the learning is constant.
 In the security and hacking area, we have the experience and the track record to be considered the largest hacking company in Latin America.

-33. Can my role evolve over time and in accordance
+33. Can my role evolve over time?

 Can my role evolve in accordance with my acquired knowledge and certifications?
-Seniority,

 34. How does Fluid Attacks honor a performance that exceeds the expected?